 Glossary of the naturally derived ingredients of Teo Nature Elixir

-*Minimum 98% naturally derived ingredients (incl. water) – they are becoming increasingly popular in today’s world as people become more conscious about what they put in their bodies and on their skin.
+*98% naturally derived ingredients (incl. water).
 These ingredients, derived from plants and minerals, offer a wealth of benefits for health and beauty.

 2% additional ingredients - they improve the good experience and performance, product safety and its stability during the shelf life.

 Almond extract contains vitamins, proteins, and minerals.
 It is low in carbohydrates, and also has fiber content and good fats.
 In addition to this, almond extract is also good for skin, which is why it is used in cosmetics to strengthen hair and brighten skin.

 To find it in our products, it appears in the list of ingredients on the packaging, under the name Prunus Amygdalus Dulcis Seed Extract.